ajlkn/skel/README.md

 - Unminified sources: [`src/`](src/)
 - Baseline, a simple boilerplate built on Skel + Skel.scss: [github.com/n33/baseline](http://github.com/n33/baseline)

-Note: This version of Skel is still in active development.
-It's currently stable enough for use in production, but please keep an eye out for bugs/general weirdness (as well as any features I should probably implement prior to an official release).

 _(Looking for the previous version of Skel?
 Go here: [github.com/n33/skel.old](http://github.com/n33/skel.old))_